 So, what’s a fall-loving, pumpkin-craving girl to do about all this scary Starbuck stuff?
 Well, she has to make one for herself.
 (OK, I will stop talking about myself in the third person now!
 Sorry.)
-I opted to first make a tasty homemade Pumpkin Spice Almond Milk for my ongoing recipe series with Free People, using my tried and true method of making delicious nut milks at home.
-Though this delicious, seasonally-inspired treat is super amazing on it’s own, it’s even better served warm and added to a steamy latte, like this.
+I opted to first make a tasty homemade Pumpkin Spice Almond Milk, using my tried and true method of making delicious nut milks at home.
+Though this delicious, seasonally-inspired treat is super amazing on it’s own, in smoothies or as a creamer, it’s even better served warm and added to a steamy latte, like this.

 I have said it once and I will say it again, apples do not get nearly enough love in the fall.
 It’s all – pumpkin this and pumpkin that.
 Apples are the red-

 headedskinned step-child of the autumn.